US STOCKS-Wall St set to jump after Biden election win | Business

 US STOCKS-Wall St set to jump after Biden election win

-Biden's victory in Pennsylvania on Saturday put him above the 270 Electoral College votes needed to secure the presidency, four days after Election Day, although President Donald Trump does not plan to concede anytime soon.
-By 3:40 a.m.
-ET, Dow e-minis were up 356 points, or 1.26%, S&P 500 e-minis were up 49.5 points, or 1.41%, and Nasdaq 100 e-minis were up 249 points, or 2.06%.

-Shares in both Europe and Asia surged on Monday, with MSCI's broadest index of Asia Pacific shares outside of Japan up 1.4% after a 6.2% gain in the prior week, its best weekly performance in five months.
-Japan's Nikkei hit a 29-year high while European indexes rose by up to 1.5%.
+The MSCI world equity index hit a record high as expectations of better global trade ties and more monetary stimulus under Biden supported global risk appetite.
+Futures tracking the S&P 500 and the Nasdaq were within striking distance of their own all-time highs.
 U.S. stocks had closed Friday's session little changed on the day, but each of the three major indexes still managed to notch their biggest weekly percentage gains since April, in part due to the belief that Congress will remain divided.

-"Although the President has not conceded and there was concern regarding legal challenges, prominent Republicans, including former President (George W.) Bush in essence publicly called the election and the market has embraced the election results too," said Quincy Krosby, chief market strategist at Prudential Financial in Newark, New Jersey.
-"The market is up and it looks as if we're going go continue."
+"The fact that Biden has won by quite a margin reduces the chances of a contested election or at least a serious long contested election and that's what's driving the positive sentiment today," said ING economist Bert Colijn.
+With the S&P 500 sitting just 2% from its Sept.
+2 closing record, headwinds remain for equities, including a surge in coronavirus cases that could lead to fresh government lockdowns, with total U.S. cases approaching 10 million.

 - READ MORE ON: